 Developing excess belly fat may be embedded in your genes.
 This supports studies, hence why experts believe gene receptors for hormones such as cortisol, which regulates where fat is stored, could have genetic properties.

 About a decade ago, scientists discovered three new genes linked to the development of excess belly fat.
 Two of those genes were found in women.

 What is its importance?
 Cortisol serves a vital role in your body; when it’s produced, your body goes on high alert.
 Gaining weight due to this hormone happens in the abdominal region.

 Not only that, some women eat to drown their emotions.
 This is a problem because when you consume more calories than your body can expend when your body is producing cortisol, it makes you more susceptible to developing belly fat.

-According to several studies, women with large waists in comparison to their hips produce more cortisol when stressed.
-So if you have a larger waist-to-hip ratio and you’re feeling stressed, you might experience an increase in belly fat.
+According to several studies, women with large waists, compared to their hips, produce more cortisol when stressed.
+So, if you have a larger waist-to-hip ratio and you’re feeling stressed, you might experience an increase in belly fat.

 Lack of Enough Protein in Your Diet

 An essential rule of a good diet comprises eating whole foods and shunning processed foods.
 As a result, your diet should include mainly fruits, lean meats, veggies, and whole grains.

 Lean meats are especially beneficial because they nourish your body with protein, which helps keep you healthy and prevent body fat.